 Truro Vineyards of Cape Cod

-North Truro, Mass.
+North Truro, MA

 In Truro, at the northern tip of Cape Cod, there are no stoplights and no mail delivery, but there is one fantastic vineyard.
 The only vinifera vineyard in the Cape Cod region, the folks at Truro Vineyards grow chardonnay, cabernet franc and merlot, grapes which are hand-picked at the harvest time on the 5-acre farm.
 Visitors can enjoy wine tastings in the restored 1830s farmhouse or outdoors under the pavilion, or sample fare from the property’s own food truck, run by its restaurant, Blackfish.
 If delicious wine wasn’t enough, try some of Truro Vineyard’s handcrafted rum or gin from the onsite distillery, South Hollow Spirits.